royludo/SFBIStats/README.md

 Generated with the [word_cloud module](https://github.com/amueller/word_cloud) using the titles of the job offers.
 Types and subtypes of contracts are specified in each image title.

-### Code

-You will probably be interested by the content of the analysis package only.
-The main script is analyze.py.
-It calls the other python modules which produce the charts.
-Beware that some functions in lexical_analysis.py can not be used with the provided data.

 ## 4. CONTRIBUTE

 If you want to transform the charts with your own awesome style, if you have a better way to get the data (or more